ChristopherJoonMiller/hexit/README.md

 HexIt

-This is a Hex Editor written in C++ using the ncruses library.
+This is a Hex Editor written in C++ using the ncruses and termkey libraries.